What is injectable contraception?

 - It doesn’t interact with any other medication.

 - It can’t be seen by other people.

 What are the side effects?

-All women experience a change in bleeding patterns.
-With continued use the majority of women stop having periods.
-Some women have irregular bleeding or spotting.
+All people will experience a change in bleeding patterns.
+With continued use the majority of people stop having periods.
+Some people have irregular bleeding or spotting.
 Heavy or continuous bleeding rarely occurs.